 Nonlinear Equations#

 Nonlinear equations are ubiquitous in scientific computing.
-In power systems, the AC power flow equations are nonlinear equations.
+In power systems, AC power flow equations are nonlinear equations.

 The standard form of nonlinear equations is: